DevOps-capsule/linux-labs/process/README.md

 ### **Hands-On Lab: Process Management and systemd in Linux**

 #### **Objective**
-This lab introduces process management in Linux, including monitoring, controlling, and managing processes with `ps`, `top`, `kill`, and `systemd`.
+This lab introduces process management in Linux, including monitoring, controlling, and managing processes with `ps`, `top` and `kill`.

 #### **Prerequisites**
 - A Linux system (Ubuntu, CentOS, or any other distribution)